Three life lessons from 2019 – an interesting year

 Top Three best practices from 2019

 In addition to the hard lessons learned, I experienced a fair amount of success in 2019.
-Each year I conduct a few experiments to test the waters.
-Some are failures that I learn from and move on.
+Each year, I conduct a few experiments to test the waters.
+Some are failures that I learn from and move on from.
 Others go well and turn into best practices, things that I will continue in the future.
 For this section, I identified my top three best practices from 2019.
 There are many more.
 These are the ones worth sharing.

 Best Practice #1 from 2019- Spending Christmas holiday in the Caribbean

 Kim and I spent time in the Caribbean in 2018 and 2019 during the Christmas holiday break.
 Both vacations were memorable.
 At first, I was hesitant to head South during the winter.
-After all, neither one of us is that old, way too young to become snowbirds.
-We gave it a shot in 2018 by visiting Jamaica at one of their all-inclusive resorts.
+After all, neither of us is that old, way too young to become snowbirds.
+We gave it a go in 2018 by visiting Jamaica at one of their all-inclusive resorts.
 It was fantastic.
-Last year we went to Antigua which was even better.
+Last year, we went to Antigua, which was even better.
 Neither trip was cheap, but both were a worthwhile investment.
-An excellent chance to take a break, enjoy warm weather in December, and truly relax.
+It is an excellent chance to take a break, enjoy the warm weather in December, and truly relax.
 We are already planning our 2020 trip to the Caribbean.
-It is going to be another awesome vacation.
+It is going to be another fantastic vacation.

-Kim and I standing by the Devil’s bridge in Antigua.
+Kim and I are standing by the Devil’s Bridge in Antigua.

 Best Practice #2 from 2019- Exploring new regions of Europe

 I enjoy visiting Europe every summer.
 It is my favorite place to vacation with family.
 I developed this habit back in 2015 when I took both of you on a trip to Germany.
-In 2019 I did something different.
+In 2019, I did something different.
 Two trips to Europe.
 One with Kim and her kids to see London, Brussels, and Paris.
 Three cities I know well.
-For the second trip, I went on a solo journey in the fall to Barcelona and the Catalonia region.
+For the second trip, I went on a solo journey to Barcelona and the Catalonia region in the fall.
 It was great – even better than I imagined.
 Traveling solo presents several challenges.
 The biggest one is being completely alone in a foreign country.
-It can be a little daunting, but I found the experience to be well worth the discomfort.
-Three big advantages to traveling solo – it is easy to make decisions, you move at your own pace, and you experience more of the local culture.
-I truly enjoyed seeing an area of Europe that was completely new to me.
+It can be daunting, but I found the experience worth the discomfort.
+Traveling solo has three significant advantages: it is easy to make decisions, you move at your own pace, and you experience more of the local culture.
+I truly enjoyed seeing an area of Europe that was utterly new to me.

 Girona was way better than I expected.